An Overview of Deep Belief Network (DBN) in Deep Learning

 What is a Deep Belief Network?

 We create Deep Belief Networks (DBNs) to address issues with classic neural networks in deep layered networks.
-For example – slow learning, becoming stuck in local minima owing to poor parameter selection, and requiring a large number of training datasets.
+For example – slow learning, becoming stuck in local minima owing to poor parameter selection, and requiring a large number of training datasets of these given input layer.

 • Several layers of stochastic latent variables make a DBN.
 Binary latent variables that are often known as feature detectors or hidden units are binary variables.